kubeflow/website/content/en/docs/components/katib/reference/experiment-cr.md

 +++
-title = "Katib Experiment CR"
-description = "What happens after an `Experiment` CR is created" weight = 10
+title = "Katib Experiment Lifecycle" description = "What happens after an `Experiment` CR is created" weight = 10
 +++